cataclym/KaikiBot/README.md

-#  Welcome to Nadeko Sengoku Bot
+#  Welcome to Kaiki Deishu Bot

 ### A simple bot Written in TypeScript with lots of unique commands and features.